-Associated risks with greater impact Changes in external environment Impact on our Company New carbon tax, or emissions credit system introduced Increase in raw materials costs Naphtha price hikes due to lower gasoline demand Increase in raw materials costs Increase in demand for lumber used as fuel, biomass raw materials, etc. Increase in wood materials costs Increase in customer needs for decarbonization Decrease in sales
+Associated risks with greater impact

+Changes in external environment Impact on our Company

+New carbon tax, or emissions credit system introduced Increase in raw materials costs

+Naphtha price hikes due to lower gasoline demand Increase in raw materials costs

+Increase in demand for lumber used as fuel, biomass raw materials, etc. Increase in wood materials costs
-Sales Forecast based on Scenario Analysis

-Examples of Specific Efforts

-Utilization of biomass materials
+Increase in customer needs for decarbonization Decrease in sales

-By utilizing plant-derived biomass materials, which can be regarded as giving off zero CO2 emissions during waste combustion, we will reduce GHG emissions throughout the entire product life cycle and contribute to the formation of a circular economy by switching from depleted resources.

-Environmental impact analysis through product life cycle assessments

-In addition to identifying the stages in the life cycle of major products that emit a large amount of $CO_2$ , we will focus on developing products that reduce the carbon footprint and adapt to a decarbonized society.
+Examples of Specific Efforts By utilizing plant-derived biomass materials, which can be regarded as giving off zero CO2 emissions Utilization of biomass materials during waste combustion, we will reduce GHG emissions throughout the entire product life cycle and contribute to the formation of a circular economy by switching from depleted resources.
+Environmental impact analysis In addition to identifying the stages in the life cycle of major products that emit a large amount of CO2, through product life cycle assesswe will focus on developing products that reduce the carbon footprint and adapt to a decarbonized ments society.
+We promote the effective use of product scraps and waste materials generated during the manufactur-Waste reduction ing process, and offer refurbishment methods that reduce waste materials during installation, thereby contributing to the reduction of GHG emissions and the formation of a sustainable, circular economy.
+We provide products that can be easily installed in a short period of time, contributing to reducing the Easier Construction risk of heatstroke.

-Waste reduction

-We promote the effective use of product scraps and waste materials generated during the manufacturing process, and offers refurbishment methods that reduce waste materials during installation, thereby contributing to the reduction of GHG emissions and the formation of a sustainable, circular economy.

-Easier Construction

-We provide products that can be easily installed in a short period of time, contributing to reducing the risk of heatstroke.
 In addition, this effort will also contribute to solving a serious issue that the construction industry is facing, which is major labor shortages.

+Measure 3